SIKA News

 Schedule changes result from Multiplex major event bookings.
 March 21, 2008

-Recent new event bookings at Wesbild Centre, the new name of the Vernon Multiplex, have reulted in some race date cancellations for SIKA.
+Recent new event bookings at Wesbild Centre, the new name of the Vernon Multiplex, have resulted in some race date cancellations for SIKA.
 Details have been posted on our schedule page.
 The April 5-6 cancellation is due to a Hockey tournament that will require more parking than we can allow.
 May 24-25 is due to a monster truck event, and September 27-28 is due to a home show.

 Also note that there will be a Minor Hockey Tournament in conjunction with our fist race on April 19-20th.
 We will be required to leave the two rows of parking available at the east end of our pit area for hockey parking and to leave adequate access to the player's entrance from the west side of the building and across the north end.